 I agree with Mel Carriere, but add: the Jews and today's Arabs were interbred since the time Abraham move from UR to Canaan.
 There is no race of Jews, it is all Mideastern.
 When Joshua entered the land of Canaan and began killing men, women and children, he was killing his distant relatives.
 What would Jesus say about killing women and children?

-Mel Carriere from San Diego California on February 04, 2019:
+Mel Carriere from Snowbound and down in Northern Colorado on February 04, 2019:

 I don't think there is any debate, and it baffles me why debate even occurs.
 Jesus was born to a Jewish mother and he would have looked like any Jew in first century Judea did, an olive skinned Semite, much like any Arab in the region looks like today.
 Congratulations on your well written hub.